nickrenda/blog/_posts/2016-07-01-categorical-data.md

 ```

 There are several ways you could improve the above function.
 For one, you could modify the function to calculate the $\epsilon$ terms in a Bayesian way instead of using $\epsilon_{0} = \epsilon_{1} = 0.5$.
 The function also assigns a value of 0 when it encounters levels or combinations of levels in the target set that were not in the historical set.
 Instead, you could assign these levels to $\log \epsilon_{0} - \log \epsilon_{1}$ if you chose $\epsilon_{0}$ to be different from $\epsilon_{1}$.

+### When to use lpr's and when to use dummy variables

+The obvious disadvantage of using empirical log probability ratios is the need for a separate "historical" set.
+This usually means having less data to train the model on.
+Thus, in my opinion, you should only resort to using lpr's when the number of levels for all categorical variables is large AND you have enough training data to justify splitting off a portion into a historical set.
+How to best split up the training data depends very much on the situation.

+## References

+1. Lanker, Cory (2015). *Local prediction and classification techniques for machine learning and data mining* (Doctoral dissertation).
+Retrieved from Digital Repository @ Iowa State University.